DhananjayB0204/Web_Parsing/README.md

     -   **Data Insertion**: If no duplicates are found, the cleaned data is inserted into the MongoDB collection.

-    -   **HTTP Response**: Returns a success response if all data is processed and inserted correctly.`enter code here`
+    -   **HTTP Response**: Returns a success response if all data is processed and inserted correctly.